Online Special! Free Shipping on Website Orders Over $500!

 Qualitative v Quantitative Monitoring: Is one superior?
 What’s the difference?
 Why does it matter?

-The Quantitative Train of Four vs Subjective or Qualitative TOF study attached shows Quantitative TOF monitoring promoting a positive clinical practice change.
+The Quantitative Train of Four vs Subjective or Qualitative TOF neuromuscular monitoring study attached shows Quantitative TOF monitoring promoting a positive clinical practice change.
 Quantitative TOF monitoring may be the greatest tool to use to safely monitor paralytic and reverse anesthesia patients safely.
-The study tables show when using a traditional Peripheral Nerve Stimulator or PNS to … Read more
+The study tables show when using a traditional Peripheral Nerve Stimulator or … Read more

 Stimpod 450X EMG: The Gold Standard for Quantitative Train-of-Four Monitoring